 Two years ago I was touring Peru for 15 days.
-In my tour I did not include the Amazon area for lack of time.
+In my tour, I did not include the Amazon area for lack of time.
 When I travel I prefer to be able to see the places well and not pass in a hurry only to say that I was there.
-So places like the Loreto region stayed pending and is now on my list of places I have to visit.
+So places like the Loreto region stayed pending and are now on my list of places I have to visit.

-Peru, is the richest country in the world and invites us to discover that it is not richer who has the most but who has the most unforgettable experiences.
-Without a doubt, to start living them you have to travel to Peru, a place where the diversity and authenticity of its culture, nature and gastronomy, keep the essence of life itself.
+Peru is the richest country in the world and invites us to discover that it is not richer who has the most but who has the most unforgettable experiences.
+Without a doubt, to start living them you have to travel to Peru, a place where the diversity and authenticity of its culture, nature, and gastronomy, keep the essence of life itself.

-Embarking on a trip to Peru is to immerse yourself in a real, unique and unparalleled experience.
-In this country we can meet Caral, the oldest civilization in America, or reach the heart of the mighty Inca empire and visit one of its wonders, the Machu Picchu.
+Embarking on a trip to Peru is to immerse yourself in a real, unique, and unparalleled experience.
+In this country, we can meet Caral, the oldest civilization in America, or reach the heart of the mighty Inca empire and visit one of its wonders, the Machu Picchu.

 Whoever approaches, discovers the world within Peru.
-A place where it is possible to travel dunes and waves at full speed on the warm desert coast; Enter the depths of a lush jungle and walk the paths laid by the Incas through a mountain range of imposing contrasts.
+A place where it is possible to travel dunes and waves at full speed on the warm desert coast; Enter the depths of lush jungle and walk the paths laid by the Incas through a mountain range of imposing contrasts.

 - Check out: Best Travel Insurance for your trips

-In today’s post I wanted to talk to you about the Loreto Region in the Peruvian Amazon.
+In today’s post, I wanted to talk to you about the Loreto Region in the Peruvian Amazon.
 I’m sure you’ve heard of it, it has a lot of natural attractions and is one of the best alternatives to extend your visit to Peru.

 What to see and do in Loreto, in the Peruvian Amazon

-Loreto is a region located in the northeast of Peru, and borders Ecuador, Colombia and Brazil.
+Loreto is a region located in the northeast of Peru and borders Ecuador, Colombia, and Brazil.
 It is a gigantic area, with a variety of things to do and unforgettable places to visit.

 In the region of Loreto crosses the flowing Amazon River.
 This famous river is considered to be the widest and most flowing river in the world.
 And it is the heart of an important ecosystem where endangered species such as the charapa turtle and the pink dolphin.

-Some of the most interesting experiences i would like to live in Loreto is to walk through the jungle or do boating and listen to the sound of nature and do night photography, it has to be a wonder to see the stars there.
+Some of the most interesting experiences I would like to live in Loreto is to walk through the jungle or do boating and listen to the sound of nature and do night photography, it has to be a wonder to see the stars there.